zephyrproject-rtos/zephyr/samples/display/grove_display/README.rst

 To use this sample, the following hardware is required:

-* Arduino 101 or Quark D2000 Devboard
+* A board with ADC support
 * `Grove LCD module`_
 * `Grove Base Shield`_ [Optional]